John Walter Thomson: Biography

 When he was eight years old, Thomson moved with his family to the U.S.A.
 In 1935 he graduated from Columbia University with a bachelor's degree, majoring in botany and zoology.
 At the University of Wisconsin–Madison (UW Madison) he graduated in botany with a master's degree in 1937 and a Ph.D. in 1939.
 After receiving his Ph.D., he worked as a naturalist at Manhattan's American Museum of Natural History and taught at Brooklyn College until 1942.
 During WW II, he taught topics in military aviation and meteorology from 1942 to 1944 for the U.S. Army Air Corps at Superior State Teachers College (now named the University of Wisconsin–Superior).
 In 1944 he became a faculty member of the department of botany at University of Wisconsin–Madison, retiring there in 1984 as professor emeritus.
 In retirement, he continued to work almost daily at the Madison campus until he was about 88 years old.

 Thomson taught for many summers at the University of Minnesota's Itasca Biological Station and Laboratories campus, which is located on Lake Itasca.
 He collected lichens not only in the Arctic and in Wisconsin, but also in a number of other U.S. states, including "California, Florida, Indiana, Oklahoma, New York, Pennsylvania, and Washington".
 He was the author or coauthor of over 100 scientific articles.
-He accumulated an extremely valuable herbarium of lichens, which gave the Wisconsin State Herbarium at UW Madison perhaps the world's best lichen collection of North American and Arctic material.
+He accumulated a herbarium of lichens, which gave the Wisconsin State Herbarium at UW Madison perhaps the world's best lichen collection of North American and Arctic material.
+Thomson issued two exsiccatae, namely Lichenes Wisconsinenses exsiccati (1946–1960) and Lichenes Arctici (1960–1966).